- How it Works

 Optical coherence tomography (OCT) is a non-invasive (non-contact) imaging test and a close optical analog to ultrasound imaging.
-Using light waves the OCT creates high resolution cross-sectional images of the tissue layers within the eye.
+Using light waves the OCT creates high-resolution cross-sectional images of the tissue layers within the eye.
 The resultant image is a 3D representation.
-The concepts behind development of the OCT began over 40 years ago and were described by Michel Duguay in his pioneering study.
+The concepts behind the development of the OCT began over 40 years ago and were described by Michel Duguay in his pioneering study.
 He suggested that one could “see inside” biological tissues through using pulses of light.
 Researchers at MIT developed a prototype based on Duguay’s suggestions and founded a startup company Advanced Ophthalmic Diagnostics to commercially develop the OCT.
 By 1996, the first OCT became commercially available.
 However, clinical adoption was slow until 2004 when the OCT image resolution improved through ongoing innovation.
-OCT has revolutionized the clinical practice of ophthalmology and currently is used to image the macula, optic nerve, anterior chamber of the eye and aids in analyzing the effects of various diseases on the retina including diabetes, macular degeneration, inherited retinal disease, glaucoma and intraocular tumors.
+OCT has revolutionized the clinical practice of ophthalmology and currently is used to image the macula, optic nerve, anterior chamber of the eye and aids in analyzing the effects of various diseases on the retina including diabetes, macular degeneration, inherited retinal disease, glaucoma, and intraocular tumors.

-The advent of improved visualization of the eye whether functional or structural enhances detection and aids the practitioner in treating eye disorders.
+The advent of improved visualization of the eye enhances detection and aids the practitioner in treating eye disorders.
 In contrast, another type of disruptive technology currently under development in the eye care sphere aims to aid the consumer to track and check the accuracy of their vision from the comfort of their home.
 For example, EyeQue corporation beginning in 2015, using MIT licensed technology, developed and patented the Personal Vision Tracker (PVT).
 The PVT device harnesses the capabilities of the smartphone allowing consumers to measure their refractive status including near-and-far-sightedness and astigmatism.
 Previously, these measurements were only attainable from an eye exam with an optometrist or ophthalmologist.
 This vision technological advancement is disrupting the eye care industry and faces similar challenges to adoption as seen with other new innovations.
 The PVT is transforming and modernizing refractive vision technologies enabling consumers to interactively measure their refractive status and report changes to their eye care provider.